Skip to content

 • All formats include complete line breakdown: Code Lines, Comment Lines, and Blank Lines

-• JSON exports include blank_lines in summary and by_extension statistics
+• JSON exports include blank_lines in summary and both by_extension and by_language statistics

 These files can be loaded into dashboards, spreadsheets, or analysis scripts.